V4Fire/Client/src/traits/i-observe-dom/README.md

 ## Helpers

-The trait provides a bunch of helper functions that implemented as static methods.
+The trait provides a bunch of helper functions that are implemented as static methods.

 ### unobserve

-This method is useful when you need to stop observation on a specific node.
+This method is useful when you need to stop observation of a specific node.

 ### filterNodes